berill98/cozy-cabin/README.md

 ### Fonts

-I have used [Google Fonts](https://fonts.google.com/) to find the fonts that best suit the feel of the website.
+- I have used [Google Fonts](https://fonts.google.com/) to find the fonts that best suit the feel of the website.
 I have used Yeseva One and Work Sans for the website.
+I used Cursive and Sans Serif as backup fonts, in case for any reason the main fonts aren't able to load correctly.

 ### Icons

-The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).
+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).

-### Colors
+### Colors and images

-### Structure
+- The colours on the website are natural colors.
+The main colours are white, green, brown and grey.
+The dark fonts have a good contrast with the light green and white backgrounds making it easy to read.
+- The images used on the website are very important.
+I used photos just from one photographer to achieve a matching effect.

 ## Wireframes